necyberteam/documents/governance.md

 ### Membership

-Membership is open to anyone who supports the mission of the Association and who agrees to abide by the US-RSE Association Code of Conduct.
+Membership is open to anyone who supports the mission of the US-RSE Association and who agrees to abide by the US-RSE Association Code of Conduct.
 As stated in our Code of Conduct, we welcome and encourage members regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or national and ethnic origin.